RavensbourneWebMedia/Digital_Advertising/sessions/07/README.md

 # Tutorials & Workshop Time

 Next week you will present your summative work.

-Last week you worked with the productivity planner to map out the remaining tasks you needed to finish for this project.
-This week we will review that work and make a final list of tasks before summative next week.
+Let's take some time this afternoon to take stock of what you have left to do with the Productivity Planner:

 ![Productivity Planner](https://github.com/RavensbourneWebMedia/Digital_Advertising/blob/master/sessions/09/Weekly_Planner_Image.jpg)